-- Foundation properties that contain beaches are not patrolled by lifeguards, nor are changing and restroom facilities provided.
-Therefore, while such beach properties are open to the public for other purposes as set forth above, use of Foundation-owned beaches for swimming purposes is prohibited.
-Those choosing to enter the water do so at their own risk.
-WARNING: All would-be swimmers are warned that extremely dangerous current and riptide conditions can be present all around the Island, making swimming inadvisable for those unaccustomed to open surf conditions.
-As harmless as Nantucket’s waters might appear to be, visitors are urged not to venture beyond waist depth unless they are at a lifeguarded public beach.
+- Foundation properties that contain beaches are not patrolled by lifeguards.
+Changing and restroom facilities are not provided.
+While such beach properties are open to the public for other purposes as set forth above, those choosing to enter onto the beaches or into the water do so at their own risk.
+WARNING: extremely dangerous current and riptide conditions can be present all around the Island.
+Visitors are urged not to go swimming unless they are at a lifeguarded public beach.

-- Any use of the Foundation’s properties by groups of 15 or more people is subject to a required review by the Foundation’s Land Management Committee.
-To be considered, the Foundation must receive a written request from the group’s authorized representative not less than 60 days prior to the proposed use.
-A decision to approve, approve with conditions, or turn down the request will be made within 30 days.
+- Any use of the Foundation’s properties by groups of more than 10 people, or organized group tours of any size, is subject to a required review by the Foundation’s staff and/or Land Management Committee.
+To be considered, the Foundation must receive a written request from the group’s authorized representative not less than 30 days prior to the proposed use.
+A decision to approve, approve with conditions, or turn down the request will be made within 15 days.
+Failure to respond to a request within 15 days shall be deemed a denial, not an approval.
 All other group use is prohibited.

-For the protection of the natural values of all Foundation properties and the safety and enjoyment of visitors, persons operating vehicles (including, but not limited to, automobiles, trucks, motorcycles, mopeds and the like–regardless of their status under the law) or riding in or upon vehicles on Foundation property shall be in compliance with the following regulations at all times:
+For the protection of the natural values of all Foundation properties and the safety and enjoyment of visitors, persons operating any motorized vehicle (regardless of its status under the law) or riding in or upon vehicles on Foundation property shall be in compliance with the following regulations at all times:

-- All vehicles shall use only well-established roadways, thereby preventing damage to vegetation and reducing erosion.
-The vehicular use of roadways that have been closed by signs and/or the placement of an obstruction (i.e. gate, post, boulder, etc.) is prohibited.
+- Vehicles shall use only well-established roadways, thereby preventing damage to vegetation and reducing erosion.

-- All vehicle operators shall be duly licensed.
+- Vehicle operators shall be duly licensed and authorized by the vehicle’s owner.
 Vehicles shall be properly registered and insured for use on private property.

 - Vehicular speed shall be reasonable and prudent at all times, but shall not exceed 15 MPH.
-Slow down when approaching pedestrians.
-Obey all traffic control signs.
+Slow down when approaching pedestrians and obey all traffic control signs.

 - For the safety of visitors, riding on fenders, tailgates, roofs, or any other position outside the vehicle is prohibited.

-- Vehicles using Foundation properties are prohibited from towing water skiers, dune skiers, hang gliders, paragliders, or the like.
+- Vehicles using Foundation properties are prohibited from towing skate boarders, water skiers, dune skiers, hang gliders, paragliders, or the like.

-In addition to the above, the following regulations apply to all vehicles operated within Foundation beach and dune areas:
+In addition to the general motorized vehicle regulations listed above, the following regulations apply to all vehicles operated within Foundation beach areas where vehicle access is permitted:

-- Without exception, all vehicles operating on Foundation beach and dune areas shall be four-wheel drive and shall use existing roadways and well-established crossovers in order to prevent damage to fragile beach plants.
+- Without exception, all vehicles operating on Foundation beaches shall be four-wheel drive and shall stay within designated roadways in order to prevent damage to dunes and fragile beach plants.
 Tire pressure must be adjusted to not more than 15 p.s.i. before driving on the beach.

-- Vehicles exceeding 6,000 pounds gross–as well as dune buggies, motorcycles, mopeds, mountain bikes, bicycles, trailers, snowmobiles, all-terrain vehicles and cycles, ground-effect or air cushion vehicles, jet skis, and the like¬–are prohibited.
-Such vehicles can jeopardize the extremely fragile shoreline environment and can be a threat to the safety of property visitors.
-Furthermore, prohibited from use within these areas are any oversized or undersized vehicles whose width, track, or clearance, in the opinion of the Foundation’s management staff, would cause repeated damage by breaking down the edges and/or center humps of established roadways.
+- Vehicles exceeding 6,000 pounds gross–as well as dune buggies, motorcycles, mopeds, electric assisted scooters and bikes, mountain bikes, bicycles, trailers, snowmobiles, all-terrain vehicles and cycles, ground-effect or air cushion vehicles, jet skis, and the like are prohibited.
+Such vehicles can jeopardize the fragile shoreline environment and can be a threat to the safety of property visitors.

-- For the safety and protection of visitors, each vehicle shall contain a shovel, a vehicle jack, a 12″ x 12″ (minimum) piece of plywood to act as a jack support, a full-sized spare tire, a low pressure tire gauge, and a suitable towrope or chain of reasonable length (3/4″ by 20′ polypropylene rope is suggested as a minimum).
+- It is highly recommended that, for the safety and protection of visitors, each vehicle should contain a shovel, a vehicle jack, a 12″ x 12″ (minimum) piece of plywood to act as a jack support, a full-sized spare tire, a low pressure tire gauge, and a suitable towrope or chain of reasonable length (3/4″ by 20′ polypropylene rope is suggested as a minimum).

-- When traveling on beaches, drivers should make every effort to stay well away from the vegetated edge of all sand dunes and drive within established tracks.
+- When traveling on beaches, drivers must stay well away from the vegetated edge of all sand dunes and only drive within established tracks.
 Access from interior roadways to beaches is permitted only at locations marked by an orange triangular sign.
 Drivers are requested to avoid interior roadways after dark.